Gandalfdore/Gandalfdore/README.md

-### Welcome to the GitHub page of MoonPenguin, an aspiring Data Scientist 👋
+### Welcome to the GitHub page of MoonPenguin, an aspiring FullStack developer 👋

 <!-- LinkedIn-->
 <a href="https://www.linkedin.com/in/boris-nedyalkov-768834137/">